-Asymmetric key cryptography, also called public key cryptography, uses key pairs for encryption and decryption.
-For instance, if the first key encrypts the content, then the second key of the pair decrypts the content.
-Similarly, if the second key is used to encrypt the information, then the first key must be used to decrypt the content.
-Typically, one key in the pair is labelled as the public key and the other as the private key.
-An individual keeps the private key secret, while the public key is freely distributed to others who wish to communicate with the individual.
+abelled as the public key and the other as the private rivate key secret, while the public key is freely o communicate with the individual.
 When someone wishes to send the individual a confidential message, he or she can encrypt it with the freely available public key and send the ciphertext to the individual.
 Because the individual is the only one who has the private key, he or she is the only one who can decrypt the content.
 Asymmetric keys help solve the key distribution problem, but the algorithms tend to be slower for equivalent strengths.
 Some common asymmetric algorithms are RSA, DSA, and El Gamal.
 Adobe leverages RSA (512-, 1024-, and 2048-bit) as it has evolved into a global standard.